 Nearly 1,500 institutions from 48 countries subscribe to BioOne Complete; in addition, more than 2,500 institutions in the developing world enjoy free access through BioOne’s participation in scholarly philanthropic programs like Research4Life.
 Together, these institutions provide millions of users with access to BioOne-published content.

-BioOne Complete is BioOne’s aggregation of 200 high quality, subscribed and open-access titles focused in the biological, ecological, and environmental sciences.
+BioOne Complete is BioOne’s database of 200 high quality, subscribed and open-access titles focused in the biological, ecological, and environmental sciences.
 For subscribing libraries, BioOne Complete offers a cost-effective, curated collection of independently-published journals.
-More than three-quarters of the subscribed titles are ranked in Thomson Reuters’ Journal Citation Reports, and 67% are available online exclusively in BioOne Complete.
+80% of subscribed titles have Impact Factors, and 45% of titles are available online exclusively through BioOne Complete.

 For its nonprofit publishing participants—societies, associations, museums, research institutions, and university presses—the BioOne aggregation offers a dynamic platform, cohort affiliation, and an ancillary annual revenue stream from aggregated sales.
 Since 2001, BioOne has returned over 40 million dollars to its nonprofit publishers, helping them remain financially sustainable and editorially independent.